Ranbut/Ranbut/README.md

 Hello, my name is Vitor Gabriel and I'm a curious, daring programmer who likes what he does.
 I'm a lover of computers, websites and games, always interested in knowing how they work.

-Made a technical course in Digital Games Programming and I am currently studying Computer Science and Fullstack Web Development.
+Made a technical course in Digital Games Programming and Fullstack Web Development on Driven Education, I am currently studying Computer Science

 ### :hammer_and_wrench: Languages and Tools :
 <div>